 First of all, we didn’t receive more than 7 guests at a time (normally we might have 9 or more), ensuring we each had more space.
-We will keep to this policy as required.
+We will keep to this policy if required.

 Most of our time is spent outside.
 There are plenty of shady terraces, with tables and chairs and cushions, so there’s no need to form a group inside the house.
 Usually people choose different writing places day by day and at different times of day, but due to present circumstances we ask our guests to choose one writing place for the day and leave it clean on departure.
 Wipes are provided at every sitting area.

 No one is allowed in the kitchen except ourselves while we’re preparing meals.

 At mealtimes guests help themselves, as all food is served as a buffet (except on two of the evenings when guests can go to a taverna).

 Even in ordinary times it’s not always the case that everyone wants to eat at the same table, though most people usually do.
 But we’ll be providing more tables, some bigger ones and some small ones, so people can sit and eat with enough distance apart.

 Afterwards, everyone rinses their own plates etc and puts them in the dishwasher.

 Lola, our help, comes every day.
 She ensures all tables and chairs are wiped over every morning.